The inciting Altruism blog

 While Inciting Altruism cannot guarantee that a donation to any charity will 100% reach the people it has been pledged to reach, we can say with confidence that a donation to StrongMinds is a very low-risk investment.
 Despite obstacles such as the current global pandemic, StrongMinds has been able to pivot programming and continue its track record of success.

 The organization has been independently vetted by institutions charged with the vetting of non-profits, and in 2019 StrongMinds received a GuideStar Platinum Seal of Transparency.
-And, their methodology has been by peer-revied journals such as the Stanford Social Innovation Review
+And, their methodology has been by peer-revied journals such as the Stanford Social Innovation Review.

 All of their financial statements have been made publically available on their website and as such, we know that in 2018, 78% of their spending went directly towards program costs (which is really good for an organization so young) and that that percentage continues to grow.
 Of the money not going to program costs, the majority is going towards paying staff, and the rest goes towards fundraising so that they might further expand their programs to reach more women.
 All of their executive staff is being compensated at below industry standards.